nwhitehead/cherry-lip-sync/docs/model.md

 The current training dataset contains about 1 hour of English language audio and takes about 5 minutes to fully train with 200 epochs on an NVIDIA GTX 3090.

+I'm working on cleaning up the dataset before releasing it publicly.
+The current aggregated dataset is basically an experimental concatenation of a bunch of half-baked evolving ideas.
+Whenever I saw something reasonable I threw it in the training set and went back to tweaking stuff and trying more samples.

 ## Python